clearpath-docs/dingo-sphinx-tutorials/doc/Simulating.rst

 .. image:: images/dingo_gazebo_banner.png
   :alt: Dingo gazebo

 Whether you actually have a Dingo robot or not, the Dingo simulator is a great way to get started with ROS robot development.
-In this tutorial, we will go through the basics of starting Gazebo and Rviz and how to drive your Dingo around.
+In this tutorial, we will go through the basics of starting Gazebo and rviz and how to drive your Dingo around.

 Installation
 ------------